carltheperson/advanced-js-objects/chapters/chapter-3.md

 <ins>delete operator</ins>

-The delete operator will is used to remove properties from Objects.
+The delete operator will is used to remove properties from objects.
 You can only use it to remove configurable properties.
 If you’re in Strict mode and attempt to delete a non-configurable property, an error will be thrown.
 If you’re not in Strict mode the deletion just silently fails.

 ```js
 const obj = {}